 "Holy shit."
 Takashi's the first to speak, staring at the turmoil with disbelieving eyes.
 "It is happening everywhere."

-Rei's equally surprised as she backs away from the railing, unwilling to believe it.
-"But everything was normal this morning!" she argues desperately, "Everything was fine only minutes ago!"
+Rei's equally astonished as she backs away from the railing, unwilling to believe it.
+"But everything was normal this morning!" she argues desperately.
+"Everything was fine minutes ago!"

 I just stare, not answering.
 I understand where Rei is coming from—when Hisashi forced me up this morning and dragged me to school, everything was normal.
 And now, only five hours later, practically the entire city was in flames, like it had gone straight to Hell.

 Out of nowhere, a strong wind attacks the roof, causing Rei to stumble forward.
 Hisashi quickly grabs a hold on her, helping her stand up straight.
 Takashi and I grab onto the railing, both of us looking around the sky.
 We come face to face with several camouflage helicopters flying overhead.

 "Black Hawks," I breathe, remembering the book Hisashi showed me from his English class.

 Takashi sends me a questioning look.
 "Like the American Military or the Self-Defense Force?"